Stay motivated this term.

 It’s this imbalance of work and time that often makes it tricky to stay motivated all term.
 Plus, there’s the warmer weather, the countdown to Christmas, the end of year parties...
 It’s no wonder our to-do lists feel harder to get through.

-To help you keep your energy up for the remaining weeks of 2019, we’ve put together our top eight tips for staying motivated.
+To help you keep your energy up for the remaining weeks of the year, we’ve put together our top eight tips for staying motivated.

 Sure, you’ve just come back from a ‘break’, and you have another lined up, but it is always important to have something specific to look forward to.
 Having a holiday or a day with friends locked in for the summer will give you something fun to work towards.
 So make some plans, pop them in your calendar and keep them in mind when you feel like the days are dragging.